 2. Create a Showing Schedule

-While only allowing showings on certain days within certain time frames isn’t ideal it may be the best option.
-By creating a showing schedule it accomplishes two things; it shows the tenant you value their time and want to inconvenience them as little as possible.
+While only allowing showings on certain days within certain time frames isn’t ideal, but it may be the best option.
+By creating a showing schedule it accomplishes two things.
+One, it shows the tenant you value their time and want to inconvenience them as little as possible.
 It also puts their mind at ease knowing they won’t be bothered 24-7 with showings.
 When a tenant feels like you care about them they’ll be more likely to adhere to the set showing schedule and not deny access.

 3. Offer Money

 If your tenant is going to be cooperative with the sale of your home offering them a cash incentive probably won’t be necessary.
-However if your tenant is difficult and/or their lease isn’t going to be up for more than 2 months offering to reduce their monthly rent or paying for their moving expenses might entice them to cooperate with the sale and even leave prior to their lease ending.
-If you decide to offer some type of cash incentive make sure to put the terms in writing and have all parties sign off in agreement.
+However, if your tenant is difficult reducing the rent may entice them to cooperate with showings.
+Offering to pay for all or a portion of their moving expenses is another option.
+If you decide to offer a cash incentive make sure to put the terms in writing and have all parties sign off in agreement.

 4. Offer a Cleaning Service

-If the property is not show ready you may want to offer to pay for a weekly or bi-weekly cleaning service while the home is active.
+If the property is not “show ready” offer to pay for a weekly or bi-weekly cleaning service while the home is active.
 By doing so it might motivate them to tidy up and keep the property clean in between showings.
 Oftentimes it’s a lot easier for tenants to keep the home show ready when they don’t have to spend time scrubbing floors and bathrooms.

 5. Handle Showings

 One of the many benefits of hiring a top Realtor to sell your home is not having to coordinate showings.
-However sometimes it’s better if the seller schedules all showings with the tenant because they are less likely to deny the showing if it’s coming for you as opposed to a 3rd party, like your Realtor or a showing call center.
+However, sometimes it’s better if the seller schedules all showings with the tenant.
+By doing so they are less likely to deny showing if it’s coming for you as opposed to a 3rd party, like your Realtor or a showing call center.

-Evaluate if selling your home with tenant’s in place is the best decision or if you should wait until the lease is up.
+Evaluate whether or not selling with tenants in place is the right move.
 If it is or can’t be avoided make sure to know your rights and the tenants’ rights.
 I also strongly recommend hiring a Realtor who has successfully sold tenant occupied properties.

-If you think this article, 5 Tips for Selling your Tenant Occupied Home, was an interesting read and helpful, please share it across your social media platforms!
+If you think this article, 5 Tips for Selling your Tenant Occupied Home, was an interesting read please give it a share!

 5 Tips for Selling a Tenant Occupied Home | Selling a tenant occupied home can be an uphill battle, but by following these 5 tips for selling a tenant occupied home it will become a lot easier. via @WellingtonHomez #RealEstate https://t.co/maO0OoUH0e pic.twitter.com/7bEsznKJ0j